malek-luky/Automatic-Wheel-Assembly-Detection/reports/README.md

 >
 > Answer:

--   Pytorch Lightning: Framework for training our LTSM model and storing default config values, significantly reduced boilerplate
+Pytorch Lightning: Framework for training our LTSM model and storing default config values, significantly reduced boilerplate
--   Forecasting: Abstracion above Pytorch Lightning working with Timeseries data (he results weren’t satisfying, so we leveraged the Pytorch LSTM module)
+Forecasting: Abstracion above Pytorch Lightning working with Timeseries data (he results weren’t satisfying, so we leveraged the Pytorch LSTM module)
--   Docker: For reproducibility of the entire environment
+Docker: For reproducibility of the entire environment
--   Conda: Manage packages and python versions
+Conda: Manage packages and python versions
--   DVC: Data versioning tool, similar is github but for data
+DVC: Data versioning tool, similar is github but for data
--   OmegaConf: Handle the config data for `train_model.py`
+OmegaConf: Handle the config data for `train_model.py`
--   CookieCutter: Template used for generating project sctructure
--   Weight and Biases: wandb, used for storing and tracking trained models
+CookieCutter: Template used for generating project sctructure Weight and Biases: wandb, used for storing and tracking trained models
--   CodeCov: Tool for uploading coverage report from pytest as a comment to pull requests
+CodeCov: Tool for uploading coverage report from pytest as a comment to pull requests
--   Pytest: Runs tests to check whether the code is working as expected
+Pytest: Runs tests to check whether the code is working as expected
--   GitHub: Versioning tool for written code, GitHub Actions runs pytest, Codecov, upload built docker images to GCP
+GitHub: Versioning tool for written code, GitHub Actions runs pytest, Codecov, upload built docker images to GCP GCP Cloud Storage: Stores data for dvc pull

--   GCP:

-    -   Cloud Storage: Stores data for dvc pull
-    -   Artifact Registry: Stores built docker images (can be created into container)
-    -   Compute Engine: Enables creating virtual machines
-    -   Functions / Run: Deployment
+GCP Artifact Registry: Stores built docker images (can be created into container) GCP Compute Engine: Enables creating virtual machines GCP Functions / Run: Deployment
-    -   Vertex AI: includes virtual machines, training of AI models ("abstraction above VM with useful features for Data Science, machine learning and deep learning")
+GCP Vertex AI: includes virtual machines, training of AI models ("abstraction above VM with useful features for Data Science, machine learning and deep learning")

 ## Coding environment